jmodares/UB-ANC-Emulator/README.md

 [XXX] Info: EKF2 IMU1 is using GPS
 ```

 All options that are available to [QGroundControl](https://dev.qgroundcontrol.com/en/command_line_options.html) and [ns-3](https://www.nsnam.org/docs/tutorial/html/tweaking.html) are also available in the emulator, and you can set them in the script in *start_emulator* function.
 You can also utilize the logging capabilities of [ns-3](https://www.nsnam.org/docs/manual/html/logging.html).
 As you can see in the *start_emulator* function, the emulator starts with **AODV** routing protocol when it runs in console mode.
-You can change or add more options if you need, especially you can change *RxGain, Reception gain (dB)* and see its effect during the mission.
+You can change or add more options if you need, especially you can change *RxGain, Reception gain (dB)*, or modulation and data rate, and see their effects during the mission.

 You can also run the emulator in console mode (without GUI):